Kyoz004/BrainTumor-Prediction/README.md

 ## Implementation
 1. Clone the repository and navigate to the project directory.
 3. The main model used in this project is based on convolutional neural networks (CNNs).
+You can find my models notebooks from Kaggle: Link

 ## Usage
 To run the brain tumor prediction website, use the following command: